Tengs-Penkwe/MicroMath/README.md

 # MicroMath

 MicroMath is a simple symbolic math library written in Prolog.
-It provides basic functionality for performing symbolic differentiation and integration.
+It provides basic functionality for parsing, simplifying, and performing symbolic differentiation and integration.

 ## Features

+- Expression parsing
+- Expression simplification
 - Symbolic differentiation
 - Symbolic integration
-- LaTeX conversion (partial support)
+- Conversion to string

 ## How to run tests
 To run the tests in your Prolog project, you can do the following steps: